Erasmus Programme: Overview

+Background and history

 Origins of the name

-The programme is named after the Dutch philosopher, theologian, Renaissance Humanist, monk, and devout Roman Catholic, Desiderius Erasmus of Rotterdam, called "the crowning glory of the Christian humanists".
+The programme is named after the Dutch philosopher, theologian, Renaissance humanist, monk, and devout Roman Catholic, Desiderius Erasmus of Rotterdam, called "the crowning glory of the Christian humanists".
 Erasmus, along with his good friend Thomas More, became one of the main figures of European intellectual life during the Renaissance.
 Known for his satire, Erasmus urged internal reform of the Catholic Church.
-He encouraged a recovery of the Catholic Patristic tradition against what he considered to be contemporary abuses of the Sacraments and certain excessive devotional practices.
+He encouraged a recovery of the Catholic Patristic tradition against what he considered to be contemporary abuses of the sacraments and certain excessive devotional practices.
 He famously clashed with Protestant revolutionary Martin Luther on the subject of free will.
 ERASMUS is a backronym meaning European Community Action Scheme for the Mobility of University Students.
 Erasmus travelled widely across Europe and he was a pioneer of the European Republic of Letters.
 He was one of the first intellectuals to use as a vehicle of diffusion of his ideas a path-breaking technology, namely the movable type and spent a lot of his time inside printing workshops.

-The idea of promoting cultural, social, and academic exchanges between European students originated in 1969, with Italian Sofia Corradi (nicknamed "Mamma Erasmus"), an educator and scientific consultant for the permanent conference of Italian university rectors.
-Her role allowed her to raise awareness about this idea and make it known in the academic and institutional spheres.
-The project was born after an initiative of the EGEE student association (now AEGEE) founded by Franck Biancheri (who later became president of the trans-European movement Newropeans) which in 1986–1987 convinced French president François Mitterrand to support the creation of the Erasmus programme.
+The programme's origins can be traced through a series of significant events documented on the official European Commission programme page: